Anvita-13/predictive-vehicle-health-maintenance/README.md

 ## Dataset Design

-A synthetic dataset was generated to simulate real-world vehicle service data.
+A synthetic dataset was generated using Python to simulate real-world vehicle service records.

+The dataset includes multiple entities such as vehicles, service records, components, and usage patterns.
+It was designed to reflect realistic maintenance scenarios and support feature engineering for predictive modeling.

 ## Exploratory Data Analysis